PhilReedData/CSR_BB_Europe/README.md

 - Per country, read first page of PDF to determine year.
 (Takes a few hours.)
 - What about .htm files?
 Or .txt files?
 Most (98%) are .pdf format, so ignore.

+### Step 2a.
+Fill year gaps
+- If year could not be mined, get year from date of upload in filename.
+- Extra variable yearsource has value 0 (year mined), -1 (PDF unreadable), -2 (PDF no year found)

 ### Step 3.
 Rearrange
 - Create new filenames and copy the files.
 - Reads the Bloomberg Excel identifiers workbook to get ISIN, SIC (matching on Ticker).